Public Workshop and Public Comment Period

 Residential Energy Efficiency Fact Sheet

-Input on the proposed draft ordinance was accepted during a public comment period from March 27 to April 17, 2020, and via a virtual public meeting, held on June 15, 2020.
+Prior to the CAP update, the City held a public comment period on the draft ordinance, from March 27 to April 17, 2020, and held a virtual public meeting, held on June 15, 2020.
+Former draft documents related to this meeting and comment period are linked below:

 Draft Ordinance 2020-04